-Anticipate and manage downtime with oil analysis
+Anticipate and manage downtime with lubricating oil analysis

 Regular oil changes prolong machine life and minimize breakdowns, but how frequent should they be?
 Scheduling changes based on time or usage ignores machine condition, likely leading to excess downtime and higher-than-necessary costs.
-Routine oil analysis solves that problem by letting manufacturers predict when fluid will need replacing, at the same time providing information about overall machine health.
+Routine lubrication analysis solves that problem by letting manufacturers predict when fluid will need replacing, at the same time providing information about overall machine health.

 Be informed about equipment condition

 Lubricating oil and hydraulic fluids carry away wear particles from moving components, but gradually break down under heat and pressure.
 Over time they become less able to transmit loads and keep surfaces apart.
-Oil analysis involves taking a small sample while the machine is running, performing data-driven techniques and then continuously monitoring trends for insight into the condition of both fluid and machine.
+Lubricating oil analysis involves taking a small sample while the machine is running, performing data-driven techniques and then continuously monitoring trends for insight into the condition of both fluid and machine.

 Avoid unnecessary oil changes

 Taking machines out of service is costly so there’s often pressure to extend oil change intervals.
 That’s never good, but the alternative could mean changing oil more often than is needed.
-Oil analysis monitors fluid deterioration, allowing replacement only when necessary.
+Lubricating oil analysis monitors fluid deterioration, allowing replacement only when necessary.
 That improves uptime and overall equipment effectiveness (OEE) while cutting spend.

 Manage component replacement

 Failure of parts, like bearings and gears, is almost always preceded by accelerating wear.
-Periodic oil analysis identifies this trend and narrows the list of possible sources, sometimes pinpointing the exact part approaching end-of-life.
+Periodic lubrication analysis identifies this trend and narrows the list of possible sources, sometimes pinpointing the exact part approaching end-of-life.
 Rather than reacting to a breakdown, there’s time to order replacements and schedule the work for a time that suits production.

 Extend machine life